nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

               MAC0 Address is programmed in OTP
               MAC1 Address is programmed in OTP
               CALIB_XO is programmed in OTP
-              CALIB_PDADJMCS7 not programmed in OTP
-              CALIB_PDADJMCS0 is not programmed in OTP
               CALIB_MAXPOW2G4 is not programmed in OTP
               CALIB_MAXPOW5G0MCS7 is not programmed in OTP
               CALIB_MAXPOW5G0MCS0 is not programmed in OTP
-              CALIB_RXGAINOFFSET is not programmed in OTP
-              CALIB_TXPOWBACKOFFT is not programmed in OTP
-              CALIB_TXPOWBACKOFFV is not programmed in OTP

          * To write different locations of the OTP and to program MAC0 address to F0:CE:36:00:00:4A, use the following command: